-frequency sharing The assignment to or use of the same radio frequency by two or more stations that are separated geographically or that use the frequency at different times.function tone A tone that follows the high level guard tone and causes the radio to perform a specific function, such as selecting a new transmit frequency.
+frequency modulation Modulation technique in which signals of different frequencies represent different data values. frequency sharing The assignment to or use of the same radio frequency by two or more stations that are separated geographically or that use the frequency at different times. function tone A tone that follows the high level guard tone and causes the radio to perform a specific function, such as selecting a new transmit frequency.
 Function tones are often referred to as F1, F2, F3, and so on.
 See preamble and high level guard tone.

-G

-gateway Device that performs an application-layer conversion of information from one protocol stack to another.
+G gateway Device that performs an application-layer conversion of information from one protocol stack to another.
 In Cisco IPICS, the gateway component includes LMR gateways, which functionality is usually installed as an additional feature in a supported Cisco router.
 LMR gateways provide voice interoperability between radio and non-radio networks by bridging radio frequencies to IP multicast streams.

-- GRE generic routing encapsulation.
+GRE generic routing encapsulation.
 Tunneling protocol that can encapsulate a wide variety of protocol packet types inside IP tunnels, creating a virtual point-to-point link to Cisco routers at remote points over an IP internetwork.
 By connecting multiprotocol subnetworks in a single-protocol backbone environment, IP tunneling that uses GRE allows network expansion across a single-protocol backbone environment.
-GRE is generally used to route multicast traffic between routers. - guard toneThe most common guard tones are the high level guard tone (HLGT) and the low level guard tone (LLGT).
+GRE is generally used to route multicast traffic between routers. guard tone The most common guard tones are the high level guard tone (HLGT) and the low level guard tone (LLGT).
 The HLGT is used to alert the radio that a function tone follows.
 The LLGT is used as a hold tone or keying tone.
-See tone keyed.

-H.323 Defines a common set of codecs, call setup and negotiating procedures, and basic data transport methods to allow dissimilar communication devices to communicate with each other by using a standardized communication protocol.

-high-band frequency Refers to the higher frequency levels in the VHF band, typically 138-222 MHz.
+See tone keyed. Н H.323 Defines a common set of codecs, call setup and negotiating procedures, and basic data transport methods to allow dissimilar communication devices to communicate with each other by using a standardized communication protocol. high-band frequency Refers to the higher frequency levels in the VHF band, typically 138-222 MHz.
 HLGT high level guard done.
 Also known as awake tone.
 This tone is set at high volume and is usually the first tone in a preamble.
 It is used to alert the radio that another tone, usually a function tone, will follow.
 See guard tone.

 Hoot 'n' Holler (Hootie) A communications system where the loudest and most recent talker or talkers are mixed into one multicast output stream.
 Also known as hootie, these networks provide "always on" multiuser conferences without requiring that users dial in to a conference.

-Cisco enables the Cisco Hoot 'n' Holler feature in specific Cisco IOS versions.
+Cisco enables the Cisco Hoot 'n' Holler feature in specific Cisco IOS versions. ı idle tone The tone that a radio may deliver on the m-lead to signal the LMR gateway that there is no incoming traffic.
+When the idle tone is removed, the LMR gateway deems all signals to be valid voice traffic.

-idle tone The tone that a radio may deliver on the m-lead to signal the LMR gateway that there is no incoming traffic.
-When the idle tone is removed, the LMR gateway deems all signals to be valid voice traffic. inactive VTG A VTG that is stored for use.
-The Cisco IPICS server stores inactive VTGs with the information that you enter so that they can be automatically activated by a policy or manually activated by a dispatcher. inband Traffic that is sent inband is included in the same stream as the real-time traffic protocol (RTP).
-Inband signals can be encoded signals and RFC 2833 signals. incident management framework A software framework that includes an adaptable GUI to facilitate resources, such as users, radio channels, cameras, and sensor information, for delivery that is based upon policy or incident needs. informix linux group Members of this group have full permission to Cisco IPICS server folders, files, and scripts that are related to the Informix database application.
-Members of this group include the informix and ipicsdba users.
+inactive VTG A VTG that is stored for use.
+The Cisco IPICS server stores inactive VTGs with the information that you enter so that they can be automatically activated by a policy or manually activated by a dispatcher.

+inband Traffic that is sent inband is included in the same stream as the real-time traffic protocol (RTP).
+Inband signals can be encoded signals and RFC 2833 signals. incident An event that you identify in Cisco IPICS and for which various users can coordinate responses by using the IDC incident VTG A talk group that consists of the users, channels, and radios that are associated with an incident.